Amazing Restaurants to Eat in Marrakesh

 Introduction

-Best Restaurants in Marrakech – Eating in Marrakech is an act of constant exploration.
-On every corner of the medina you can find street vendors stuffing msemmen flatbreads with onions and spices, cafes perched high above the street serving mint tea to stunning sunsets, and rambling historic residences transformed into the city’s finest restaurants.
-Even as visitors dig into the city’s twisting corridors to find its rarest dishes, Marrakech opens up ever wider, with more and more chefs proudly sharing their culinary heritage and bountiful local ingredients.
+Eating in Marrakech is an act of constant exploration.
+On every corner of the medina, street vendors stuffing semen flatbreads with onions and spices, cafes perched high above the street serving mint tea to stunning sunsets, and rambling historic residences transformed into the city’s finest restaurants.
+Even as visitors dig into the city’s twisting corridors to find its rarest dishes, Marrakech opens up ever more comprehensively, with more and more chefs proudly sharing their culinary heritage and bountiful local ingredients.
 Marrakech’s cuisine developed at a crossroads of cultures.
-Tagines, found in nearly every Moroccan restaurant, descend from native Amazigh cooking traditions.
+Tagines in nearly every Moroccan restaurant descend from native Amazigh cooking traditions.
 Arabians brought spices, Spaniards brought olive oil, Jewish Moors contributed preserving techniques, and the French protectorate introduced cafes.
 Built on powerful ingredients like preserved lemons and smen (fermented, almost cheesy butter), dishes often feature paradoxical, sweet-savory combinations, like slow-cooked lamb with honey-soaked prunes and crunchy fried almonds, or phyllo pastry stuffed with chicken, onions, eggs, sugar, and ground almonds.

 La Trattoria

-La Trattoria is one of Marrakech’s oldest international restaurants, located in one of the few remaining Art Deco villas in the city.
-The restaurant includes a bar, full dining room, and courtyard (where tables are arranged around a large, stunning pool), but throughout the restaurant, vintage Western style mixes with traditional Moroccan details.
+La Trattoria is one of Marrakech’s oldest international restaurants, located in one of the city’s few remaining Art Deco villas.
+The restaurant includes a bar, full dining room, and courtyard (where tables are arranged around a large, stunning pool).
+Still, throughout the restaurant, vintage Western style mixes with traditional Moroccan details.
 Guests enjoy classic Italian dishes, especially seafood spaghetti and fish, but whatever you choose, don’t skip the tiramisu for dessert.
 (179 Rue Mohammed el Beqal Marrakech / 05244-32641)

 La Villa des Orangers